andrew-ayers/ssg/README.md

 9. **exclusions** - a pipe-delimited set of content nodes to exclude from being run through the article node generation process.
 Tags are not created for excluded nodes (Note: Each node listed should be seperated by the pipe character symbol for proper parsing by the generator)

 **Warning:** Remember to add `settings.sh` to your git exclusion list (ie - `.git/info/exclude` or `.gitignore`) if you intend to use git for versioning the generator, especially if you are using github, and/or if there is any sensitive login information used in the settings file.

+### A Note On Using Caddy As Your Local Web Server ###

+If you decide to use Caddy, you may also need to add a Caddyfile in the root of your site, as shown in the [caddy tutorial](https://caddyserver.com/docs/caddyfile-tutorial).

+I found the following settings in the file to be adequate:

+    localhost

+    file_server browse

+...but you may need additional settings.

 ### Backup Process ###